NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 tns build
 ```

-Both command will execute your project with Webpack and HMR enabled.
+Both commands will execute your project with Webpack and HMR enabled.

-> Note: If you need to disable the HMR experience, you can achive that by adding the `--no-hmr` flag.
+> Note: If you need to disable the HMR experience, you can achieve that by adding the `--no-hmr` flag.
 With NativeScript 6.0.0 and above, Webpack is the primary developer workflow and can't be disabled.

 - **Pass Environment Variables**